Yafi-Hasan/mask_detection/README.md

 - Medical Mask Dataset (Humans in the loop, 2021)
 - Real-Time-Medical-Mask-Detection Dataset (Nagrath et al., 2020)

-The new customized dataset created from those datasets can be accessed in https://drive.google.com/drive/folders/1zZV55gzvXXtr3Fu8QTMkJWD-ZOWasbHW?usp=sharing

 ## Dataset Reference
 - Cabani, A., Hammoudi, K., & Benhabiles, H. (2021).
 MaskedFace-Net-A Dataset of Correctly/Incorrectly Masked Face Images in The Context of Covid-19.
 Smart Health, 19(January).